Selective antagonist of neuromuscular nicotinic receptors α1β1γδ. Displays selectivity for α/δ sites over α/γ sites in Torpedo.

 Citations are publications that use Tocris products.

 Currently there are no citations for α-Conotoxin EI.
 Do you know of a great paper that uses α-Conotoxin EI from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for α-Conotoxin EI